-- Completed Application Form can be downloaded from the Employment Section of our website (you are required to complete in full all areas requested in the Form rather than referring us to your CV); - 2.
+- 1. Completed Application Form can be downloaded from the Employment Section of our website (you are required to complete in full all areas requested in the Form, particularly the Statements to demonstrate you meet the criteria DO NOT refer us to your CV.
+Failure to do this will mean your application will not be considered); - 2.
 A detailed Curriculum Vitae.